 Places for Fresh Air

-Head out of the city’s historic walls and you will be met with breath-taking countryside on your doorstep.
+Head out of the city’s historic walls and you'll be met with breath-taking countryside on your doorstep.
 Yorkshire is known for its rolling green hills and undulating landscape with walks and cycle routes to suit all abilities.
 Whether it’s the wild and windswept Dales or a quiet and tranquil stroll through one of the Moors’ stone-built villages followed by a hearty pub lunch, you’ll feel a million miles from the buzzing city centre of York.

 The Yorkshire coastline offers a contrast to city living and is within reach of Hungate making it the perfect location for a day trip or long weekend.

 Inside the city, you can also get your fix of the great outdoors with a leisurely riverside walk or a stroll around the 10-acre botanical gardens at the Yorkshire Museum, which stretches down to the River Ouse.

 This stunning national park is home to the brutal Three Peaks challenge.
 Pen-y-ghent, Ingleborough and Whernside are among the best-known hills in the Yorkshire Dales National Park and the challenge is to cover all three peaks – a total of 24 miles – in 12 hours.
 If it sounds like a step too far there are plenty of gentler walks to enjoy.

 North York Moors National Park

 With more than 2,300km of paths and tracks, the North York Moors are a walker’s and cyclist’s paradise.
 But, if it’s a more leisurely experience you’re after you can travel 18 miles through the atmospheric moorland by steam train from Grosmont to Pickering, passing through Goathland – otherwise known as Aidensfield in the Heartbeat TV series – which also served as a setting for the Harry Potter films.